spencerdrak/zdns/PROPOSED_REFACTORING.md

 - clean method of passing parameters

 ## CI Changes
 - Remain with GitHub Actions.
 Continue to expand testing and checks to include useful info for PRs as well as checks before merging.
+A few other options that we might consider:
+    - checking test coverage
+    - code scanning

 ## Versioning System
 - Each PR into master gets a new subminor (patch) version.
 For example, v1.0.1 -> v1.0.2 after a successful PR.